 The other major change is the movement of our front door.
 Currently the front door is in the place where the mudroom is being added on.
 But we are going to be moving it to the south side of the mudroom as our new entrance.
 Then we will be making this space feel 100% seamless between the current entry area and the mudroom addition/connector.
 It should feel like one long hallway when you are looking toward the garage from the dining room.
 This will create a completely natural feeling addition as well as if it has always been there.
 We will also be wrapping stairs around the front porch area and the whole 20′ length of the mudroom will be a bench and cabinets, as we you will see in the plans below.

 The garage is 3 bays which seems huge, but we own three vehicles plus we have other things we use for gardening and so on.
 There will be stairs up and though we didn’t have the budget to insulate and drywall the garage, we left the option to fully heat and insulate the garage down the road if we wanted.
 Our original dream was to use the upstairs area as an office with dormers and more, but it just wasn’t in our budget and truly we don’t need that right now so we took that off the table and just simply had it trussed for storage.
+We also hired Affordable Roofing Contractors to repair some parts of our roof that’s been damaged.

 Upstairs, you can see how the roof shifts with the addition and how the upstairs of the garage will be.
 We have natural light coming in on either side on the East and West sides of the garage.
 We wanted more, but you would be shocked by the cost of a dormer…like really!
 So we kept with this and now being inside of it and having it framed, we feel it is just enough as is.
 But none of this really impedes views anywhere from upstairs.
 Our bathroom still has awesome views and I am excited to see how it changes through the seasons since this will be finished in late October/Early November.

 The thing that helped us visualize the addition were the mockups from the builder so I am sharing them with you.
-We are still working on pricing for our garage doors and we may just do flat white paneled doors instead of the black framed glass doors depending on what they come back as, but everything else aligns.
+We are still working on pricing for our garage door opener and we may just do flat white paneled doors instead of the black framed glass doors depending on what they come back as, but everything else aligns.

 In the Spring we will finalize the landscaping out front of the property and probably the year after we will handle the back portion of the house.
 But for now my plan is to place perennial flowering plants around here so it feels natural to the current landscape but keeps our maintenance low through the years.